 The Agenda Committee consists of the Secretary of the Faculty and three additional faculty members who are elected by the Faculty Affairs Committee from among their members.
 The chair is elected by the committee annually, during its last meeting of the spring semester.
 In collaboration with the dean, this committee sets the schedule and agenda for faculty meetings.

-The Area Committee consists of the dean, who serves as the chair, the heads of the college’s academic units, and one other tenured full professor from each unit who was elected by the voting faculty of that unit in accordance with the college’s promotion and tenure policy.
+The Area Committee consists of the dean, who serves as the chair, the heads of the college’s academic units, and one other tenured full professor from each unit who is elected by the voting faculty of that unit in accordance with the college’s promotion and tenure policy.
 An associate dean of the college who is a tenured full professor is appointed by the dean to serve as a non-voting member of the committee and to preside in the absence of the dean.
 In addition, clinical/professional faculty at the rank of full professor who are selected in accordance with the college’s promotion and tenure policy join the area committee for the discussions and votes on all clinical/professional faculty being considered for promotion.
 If available, a research (full) professor selected in accordance with the college’s promotion and tenure policy joins the area committee for the discussions and votes on research faculty being considered for promotion.
 This committee meets and acts upon recommendations forwarded from the primary committees in the college regarding promotion and regarding tenure.
 The committee also reviews recommendations for honorary doctorates from the college.

 The Faculty Affairs Committee consists of nine faculty members, one elected by the faculty of each unit, none of whom may hold an administrative position in the college.
 The chair is elected by the committee annually, during its last meeting of the spring semester.
 This committee, which serves primarily as a liaison between the faculty and the dean, may convene to discuss any and all matters that affect the responsibilities, rights, and welfare of the college’s faculty.
 The committee meets with the dean at least once each semester to discuss topics of special concern to the faculty.
 Working in collaboration with the dean, the committee establishes a process for the regular review of deans and heads.
 In addition, the committee reviews the college’s bylaws every five years.